Can you keep partial dentures in all the time?

 Besides regular cleaning and soaking, we also recommend that you practice good oral hygiene to keep your teeth and partial dentures functioning well.
 This means eating a balanced nutritious diet, avoiding excessive amounts of sugar, and staying hydrated by drinking plenty of water throughout the day.

-At Impressions Dental Studio, we offer three types of partial dentures, all of which are removable:
+At Impressions Denture Studio, we offer three types of partial dentures, all of which are removable:

 - Acrylic dentures consist of an acrylic base plate on which the denture teeth are attached.
 This type of denture is kept in place with the help of metal clasps, which are attached to healthy teeth.